Trial starts over foiled Paris train attack that inspired movie - RFI

 A Moroccan man and three alleged accomplices went on trial in France Monday for an attempted terror attack on an Amsterdam-Paris train five years ago that was foiled by passengers whose heroic actions were turned into a Hollywood film.

-Director Clint Eastwood, 90, is on the witness list for the trial in Paris, scheduled to last until December 17.
-It is believed his 2018 film "The 15:17 to Paris" will serve as a reconstruction of the events of August 21, 2015.
+Hollywood legend Clint Eastwood made the 2018 film "The 15:17 to Paris" about the events of August 21, 2015 and had even been listed as a possible witness in the trial but will in the end not have to give testimony.

-Gunman Ayoub El Khazzani was tackled by passengers shortly after emerging bare-chested and heavily armed from a toilet on a Thalys high-speed train.
+Ayoub El Khazzani, who was tackled by passengers shortly after emerging bare-chested and heavily armed from a toilet on a Thalys high-speed train, admitted his plot in court.

+Asked by the judge whether he admitted to the facts detailed in the indictment where he is charged with seeking to carry out the attack, Khazzani, 31, replied: "Yes, to all of them."

 There were some 150 passengers in the carriage with Khazzani, who had an AK47 slung over his back, and a bag of nearly 300 rounds of ammunition.